This blog may contain affiliate links. Read our disclosure policy for more info.

 Just over an hour’s drive from Puerto Vallarta is the beachside town of Sayulita.
-Sayulita is famous for its cobblestone streets, range of trendy cafes and shops, as well as gorgeous beaches perfect for swimming or catching a wave or two.
+Sayulita is famous for its cobblestone streets, range of trendy cafes and shops, and gorgeous beaches perfect for swimming or catching a wave or two.

-You can easily visit Sayulita on a day trip from Puerto Vallarta.
-You can ride the local bus to get there which is the cheapest option, but not the most comfortable or quickest.
+You can easily visit Sayulita from Puerto Vallarta.
+You can ride the local bus to get there, which is the cheapest option, but not the most comfortable or quickest.
 Or, you can rent a car and drive yourself, or take a tour!

-If you rent a car and drive yourself you’ll be able to spend as much time as Sayulita as you want!
+If you rent a car in Puerto Vallarta and drive yourself, you’ll be able to spend as much time as Sayulita as you want!
 Heck, if you want, you could even spend a night or two as we did.
 Some of the best things to do in Sayulita include surfing, a day trip to San Pancho, hiking, and eating lots of delicious food.

 If you don’t want to go to Sayulita on your own, you can also book a tour!
 This particular tour includes comfortable (air-conditioned) transport to Sayulita and back.
-It also stops at San Pancho (another gorgeous beach) and includes an hour surf or boogie board rental in Sayulita!
+It also stops at San Pancho (another gorgeous beach) and includes an hour’s surf or boogie board rental in Sayulita!
 For a full day tour it is well priced at $53 USD!

-Scuba diving is one of my personal favorite things to do!
+Scuba diving in Puerto Vallarta is one of my personal favorite things to do!
 Exploring the ocean underneath the surface is nothing short of amazing!

 Around Puerto Vallarta, there are some pristine bays, reefs, and marine reserves where you can see marine life and colorful coral.